 Impact of the Islamic Debate.
 The debate between Muslim extremists and moderates also will influence the future terrorist environment, the domestic stability of key US partners, and the foreign policies of governments throughout the Muslim world.
 The violent actions of global jihadists are adding urgency to the debate within Islam over how religion should shape government.
-Growing internal demands for reform in many Muslim countries further stimulate this debate.
-In general, Muslims are becoming more aware of their Islamic identity, leading to growing political activism; but this does not necessarily signal a trend toward radicalization.
+Growing internal demands for reform around the world--and in many Muslim countries--further stimulate this debate.
+In general, Muslims are becoming more aware of their Islamic identity, leading to growing political activism; but this doesnot necessarily signal a trend toward radicalization.
 Most Muslims reject the extremist message and violent agendas of the global jihadists.
-Indeed, as Muslims endorse democratic principles of freedom, equality, and the rule of law and a role for their religious beliefs in building better futures for their communities, there will be growing opportunities for countering a jihadist movement that only promises more authoritarianism, isolation, and economic stagnation.
+Indeed, as people of all backgrounds endorse democratic principles of freedom, equality, and the rule of law, they will be able to couple these principles with their religious beliefs--whatever they may be--to build better futures for their communities.
+In the Islamic world, increased freedoms will serve as a counterweight to a jihadist movement that only promises more authoritarianism, isolation, and economic stagnation.